MaudDibb/BFWorker/README.md

 </ul>

 <p>for some reason, unoptimized code runs faster in my browser than the optimized code does.
 Im guessing the v8
-runtime in chrome is the culprit, it actually does a better job optimizing the code than i could do with all the optimization techniques explained above. thats why theres 2 run buttons. im betting that wouldnt be the case if i could emit proper x86 machine code with the above techniques...something i'll try later ;)</p>
+runtime in chrome is the culprit, it actually does a better job optimizing the raw code than I could do with all the optimization techniques explained above.
+Thats why theres 2 run buttons. im betting that wouldnt be the case if i could emit proper x86 machine code with the above techniques...something i'll try later ;)</p>

 <p>i might try a web assembly version of this as well. grokking that spec is not trivial ;)</p>

+<p>Edit: V8 is truly a beast now.
+It turn out it does 2 passes on js code.
+First pass does a simple js->native code conversion to get the code started...then it really kicks in and optimizes the bejesus out of it..again in native code.
+This new code runs as close to true cpu speed as you could get.
+I'll have to study the new optimizers and see if there is anything I could write that would work better.
+So far..not happening.<p>